lukamiletic95/papers/State machine replication.md

 	<h4>Figure # - State machine within a <i>SR</i></h4>
 </div>

+The state machine has to be deterministic.
+If it were non-deterministic, it would have the property of being able to make a transition

 As Schneider states [7], the key for implementing this state machine is:

 * **Replica coordination** - all replicas receive and process the same sequence of requests.
 This can be further decomposed into: